Rjdrenth/pi-project-template-priv/{{cookiecutter.project_repository_name}}/docs/project_tools.md

 ## Pre-commit

-Configuration is located in [.pre-commit-config.yaml](/.pre-commit-config.yaml)
+[Pre-commit](https://pre-commit.com/) is a tool that runs a set of tasks right before a commit is made.
+The provided configuration, located in [.pre-commit-config.yaml](/{{cookiecutter.project_repository_name}}/.pre-commit-config.yaml), has the following features:

 Features: